These are the most important ethical fashion certifications you need to know if you want to consume consciously

 EcoCert started in France and has since expanded internationally.
 They provide agricultural training and help make plans to move farms to more organic practices.
 EcoCert also certifies textiles made with organic grown materials according to Organic Content Standards.
 The aim of this standard is to guarantee the traceability and integrity of raw materials during all stages of manufacturing.

 If the cotton is produced in Pakistan, the weaving done in India, the cutting done in Bangladesh, the assembly done in China, and the printing done in the U.K, it’s really easy to get standards mixed up.
 But the Global Organic Textile Standard (GOTS) is one of the most trusted ethical fashion certifications out there.
 That’s because it unifies standards between countries and stages of production.
-It verifies the organic status of 70% of textiles, and can be found on clothing made from organic cotton, hemp, wool or linen.
+It verifies the organic status of 70% of textiles.
+It can be found on clothing made from organic cotton, hemp, wool or linen.

 Today, GOTS has 19 authorised certification bodies monitoring 1.4 million workers and 4,600 facilities operating under their conditions.

-Sewing is one of the most labor-intensive phases of production, and it’s also the phase where the most labor problems are, so the Fairwear Foundation is one of the ethical fashion certifications that focuses on practical changes for garment workers.
+Sewing is one of the most labor-intensive phases of production.
+It’s also the phase where the most labor problems are.
+So the Fairwear Foundation is one of the ethical fashion certifications that focuses on practical changes for garment workers.

 Fairwear Foundation membership means a brand has followed set steps based on the U.N.
 Declaration on Human Rights.
 Employment must be chosen freely; children under 15 are not employed; equal opportunities are given to all employees; workers have a right to unionise; all employees have the right to equal opportunities, collective bargaining, a living wage, a safe environment, regular employment and reasonable hours.
 In short, it’s all about the human factor in production.